annotell/annotell-python/annotell-kpi/README.md

 To install with pip run `pip install annotell-kpi`

-For futher information about how to use this SDK, see docs.annotell.com/annotell/
+For further information about how to use this SDK, see docs.annotell.com/annotell/